pauloburke/PiCluster/README.md

 ```
 > Very complex!

+Or use Semaphore UI to manage Ansible.
+For that, use the [docker-compose](./docker/ansible-semaphore/docker-compose.yaml) to start the application.
+> Check out their [docs](https://docs.semaphoreui.com/) for more information.

 ## Nodes and Network Setup

 Most of this guide was based on the [How to build a Raspberry Pi cluster](https://www.raspberrypi.com/tutorials/cluster-raspberry-pi-tutorial/) article.